 - Lowest Interest rates and Repritrations of balances

 - Low Maturity tenure – You can withdraw your money from the deposit

-- Money is not affected by the exchange rates but depends on the account types for NIRS accounts
+- Money not affected by the exchange rates but depends on the account types for NRI accounts

 Is NRI Banking accessible through all Banks in India?